Embedding in Recommender Systems: A Survey: Graph based Embedding

+The bipartite graph is a unique structure with two node sets, where edges connect nodes from different sets.
+This is commonly used in recommendation systems (e.g., user-item interaction graphs), represented as $\mathcal{G}=\left(\mathcal{V}_{A} \cup \mathcal{V}_{B}, \mathcal{E}\right)$, with $\mathcal{V}_{A}$ and $\mathcal{V}_{B}$ as node sets, and $\mathcal{E}$ denoting the edges.
 Graph Convolutional Matrix Completion (GC-MC)~\cite{berg2017graph} predicts ratings using a graph encoder to aggregate information from neighboring nodes with uniform weight.
 It aggregates user embeddings from one-hot embeddings based on interacted items, and item embeddings from one-hot vectors of interacting users.
 A bilinear decoder then reconstructs user-item ratings.
 However, GC-MC has drawbacks: 1) It employs one-hot encoding, hindering new node processing and becoming inefficient as the graph size grows.
 2) GC-MC overlooks node features.
 STAR-GCN~\cite{zhang2019star} resolves these by end-to-end learning of low-dimensional node embeddings.
 It simulates embedding new nodes with a masked vector, training the model to reconstruct embeddings.
-NGCF~\cite{wang2019neural} overcomes the second drawback of GC-MC by considering the node features, and it learns embeddings as follows:
+NGCF~\cite{wang2019neural} addresses GC-MC's second drawback by incorporating node features in its embeddings.
+LightGCN~\cite{he2020lightgcn} argues that, as the inputs of the user and item stem from ID embeddings lacking semantic information, there is no need for nonlinear transformations.
+Therefore, LightGCN introduces a straightforward and efficient aggregation method: